Mixed-symmetry fields in de Sitter space: a group theoretical glance: Massive scalar field on (anti) de Sitter spacetime

-Notice that, as in AdS$_{d+1}$, see e.g. \cite{Bekaert:2013zya}, it is the branch $\varphi$ that is the leading one when $\rho \rightarrow 0$.
-Recall that in AdS$_{d+1}$, the fact that this branch was the subleading one toward the boundary, added to the fact that this part of the series exapansion of the field is always a solution to \eqref{box} leads to the conclusion that, for the space of solution of \eqref{box} to be an irreducible $\so(2,d)$ module, one has to quotient by the subspace of subleading solutions.
-Effectively, only subleading solutions remain in the module, which thereby defines a (higher-order) singleton: a scalar field propagating no local degrees of freedom in the bulk (i.e. ``confined'' at the conformal boundary) and defining a boundary conformal scalar obeying the (poly)wave equation $\Box^\ell \phi = 0$.
+where $\tilde \varphi(\vec x)$ is left unconstrained.
+Notice that, as in the AdS$_{d+1}$ case treated in \cite{Bekaert:2013zya}, it is the branch $\varphi$ that is the leading one when $\rho \rightarrow 0$ (i.e., the branch that goes more slowly to zero as $\rho \rightarrow 0$).
+The fact that this branch is the leading one toward the boundary, added to the fact that this part of the series expansion of the field is always a solution to \eqref{box} leads to the conclusion that, for the space of solution of \eqref{box} to be an irreducible $\so(2,d)$ or $\so(1,d+1)$ module, one has to quotient by the subspace of subleading solutions $\tilde \varphi$.
+Effectively, only leading solutions remain in the module, which thereby defines a (higher order) singleton: a scalar field propagating no local degrees of freedom in the bulk (i.e., ``confined'' at the conformal boundary) and defining a boundary conformal scalar obeying the (poly)wave equation $\Box_{(\sigma)}^\ell \varphi_0 = 0$.
 It complies with the fact that one would expect a would-be de Sitter singleton to be the fundamental field of the conformal field theory dual to the higher-spin theory in dS$_{d+1}$.
 According to the proposed duality in \cite{Anninos:2011ui}, the field should fall in a non-unitary irrep of $\so(1,d+1)$.
-In our case, the field reconstructed previously should belong to the unitary component of complementary series.
+In our case, the field reconstructed previously should belong to the unitary component of complementary series of $\so(1,d+1)$ UIRs.
 This UIR was actually studied originally in \cite{Limic1966}.
+The generic landscape of the scalar field is summarised in Figure \ref{figure}.